azishqureshi/Processing-games/README.md

-# Processing Games - Azish Qureshi
+# Processing games - Azish Qureshi

 This repository contains a collection of games I created using **Processing 4**.
 Each game is organized in its own folder.